SidV2/angular-challenges/docs/src/content/docs/challenges/angular/51-function-call-effect.md

 ## Information

-In this second challenge on Signal effect, we have an input select to choose what action a user will perform.
-When we select an action, we log the action in the console.
-We can also change the selected user.
+In this second challenge focusing on Signal effects, we've introduced an input select that allows users to choose an action.
+Whenever an action is selected, it is logged in the console.
+The interface also permits changes to the selected user.

-## Statement
+## Problem Statement

-We should log an action only when we select an action.
-However we log also when we change the user despite the fact that we don't listen to user changes.
+Ideally, the system should log an action only when one is specifically selected.
+However, we currently face an issue where changing the user also triggers a log entry, even though we do not explicitly monitor user changes.

-The objective of this challenge is to understand and correct the issue of too many triggers.
-We should log only on action changes.
+The objective of this challenge is to identify and resolve the cause of these extra triggers.
+We aim to ensure that logging only occurs when an action is selected.